Providing Expert Health Care to Cleveland and Northeast Ohio for 150 Years

 - University Hospitals Rainbow Babies & Children’s Hospital

-As a comprehensive, integrated, academic health system in conjunction with Case Western Reserve University School of Medicine, our physicians and researchers span the full spectrum –from basic/translational to clinical/population research.
-The total research portfolio in 2021 was $177 million in research funding.
-The UH Clinical Research Center is home to the largest clinical trial site in northeast Ohio with more than 2,900 active trials.
+As a comprehensive, integrated, academic health system in conjunction with Case Western Reserve University School of Medicine, our physicians and researchers span the full spectrum – from basic/translational to clinical/population research.
+The UH Clinical Research Center is home to the largest clinical trial site in northeast Ohio.

 Learn More About UH Cleveland Medical Center